 TMJ mouthguards help to alleviate many of the symptoms and triggers of TMJ by separating the teeth.
 Bruxism, or teeth grinding, can be a cause of or a result of TMJ.
 Because the teeth must fit together naturally when the jaw is closed, any misalignment of the teeth or jaw can push the temporomandibular joint out of place.
 Without a guard, bruxism can cause the teeth to shift out of their proper position.

 If you have TMJ, there are several courses of treatment that you, along with a doctor or dentist, might investigate.
 TMJ surgery is typically viewed as a last resort, as it carries many risks, may not produce the desired result, and may even make things worse.
-Most dental professionals and TMJ specialists will recommend a less invasive course of action, incorporating things like TMJ exercises, chiropractic treatments, lifestyle changes, and TMJ mouthguards.
+Most dental professionals and TMJ specialists will recommend a less invasive course of action, incorporating natural remedies like TMJ exercises, chiropractic treatments, lifestyle changes, and TMJ mouthguards.

 If you’re a good candidate for a TMJ device, a dentist or doctor can help you decide which type of TMJ mouthpiece is appropriate for you.
 There are four primary types of devices used to address TMJ.
 Two are splints and three of these procedures require one or more visits to the dentist’s office:

 Nociceptive Trigeminal Inhibition Tension Suppression System (NTI-TSS): This device separates the back teeth, creating contact between just the upper and lower front teeth.
 Its small size is appealing but can cause problems with retention.